 With eggs out of the picture, Indiana Sugar Cream Pie (also called Hoosier Pie) tastes of sweetened cream.
 Do use the best cream you can find because the flavor will shine through.
 Now is not the time for generic store brand cream since it is the predominant flavor.
 Splurge on the organic stuff for this guy.

-What Is Dan Quayle’s Recipe for Sugar Cream Pie?
+What Is Dan Quayle’s Recipe?

 I looked through a ton of Indiana Sugar Cream Pie Recipes.
 Some used cream and half and half, a couple used whole milk (but really?
 It’s called Sugar Cream Pie…).